ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.

 `--help|-h`
 :   Get help on this command.
-Optional.

 `--force|-f`
 :   Force the delete operation without confirmation.
-Optional.

 ### Examples
 {: #example-delete-gateway1}